abisxir/alasgar/README.md

 hello world app for mobile so I will not port this game engine to apple platforms.
 If your target is ios, please ignore this engine.

 ## Do not use this engine
-This a basic game engine, and I do not know how long I will maintain it.
+This is a basic game engine, and I do not know how long I will maintain it.
 It is also too much limited so do not use it for production.

 ## nimx and vmath
 I copied most of nimx build system here, just removed and reformed some parts.
 I will rewrite this part later to use nimble instead of nake. nimx is a UI library (and game framework) for nim, check it out here: https://github.com/yglukhov/nimx